 Insurance responsibility should always be outlined within the terms of sale between a buyer and seller.
 The terms of sale along with INCOTERMS will outline when and where responsibility is transferred between international buyers and sellers.

-When securing marine insurance, always insure the value of the freight plus an additional 10 percent to cover incidental costs in the event of a loss.
+When securing cargo insurance, always insure the commercial invoice value PLUS the freight costs PLUS an additional 10 percent to cover incidental costs in the event of a loss.
 Choose ALL-RISK coverage, which provides complete coverage in the case of an event such as the One Apus tragedy, as well as loss, theft, and damage.

 Our team at Ascent Global Logistics is able to help you secure cargo insurance across all modes of transportation.
 We offer competitive rates, high-risk coverage and special quotes for large volume shippers.
 To learn more about our cargo insurance options, please contact us or speak directly with your Ascent Global Logistics representative.